 The CX-5 is more upscale than the majority of other compact SUVs in the class.
 Premium materials and an upscale design help the Mazda stand out as one of the high-end options.
 One of the main elements that give the CX-5 its high-end look is its clean dashboard design and uncluttered center console layout.
 The SUV’s crisp dials, comfortable seats, available leather upholstery, and optional real wood trim give the CX-5 a luxury SUV feel.

 No changes are expected to be made to the 2022 CX-5’s powertrains.
 The base engine is a 2.5-liter four-cylinder that makes 187 horsepower and 186 pound-feet of torque.
 A turbocharged 2.5-liter four-cylinder will continue to be available, producing 250 hp and 320 lb-ft of torque.
 Both engines come with a six-speed automatic transmission.
-The standard motor comes with front-wheel drive as standard, while the turbocharged engine comes with all-wheel drive.

 Safety features aren’t expected to change for next year’s model year.
-Standard safety features on the CX-5 that should carry over include forward-collision warning, adaptive cruise control, automatic emergency braking, lane departure warning, lane-keeping assist, rear cross-traffic alert, blind spot monitoring, and automatic high beams.
+Standard safety features on the CX-5 that should carry over include forward-collision warning, adaptive cruise control, automatic emergency braking, lane departure warning, lane-keeping assist, rear cross-traffic alert, blind-spot monitoring, and automatic high beams.
 Buyers will be able to get a head-up display, traffic sign recognition, front and rear parking sensors, a surround-view parking system, reverse automatic emergency braking, and driver attention monitoring as options.